-Your doctor may recommend physical therapy as a course of treatment for a variety of orthopaedic conditions.
+Your doctor may recommend physical therapy as a course of treatment for a variety of conditions, including orthopedic conditions.
 Physical therapy may be prescribed to:

 Riverside physical therapists are licensed professionals trained to work with patients who sustain injury, disability or have other movement limitation such as recovering from surgery.
-Riverside has several conveniently located outpatient Physical Therapy Centers across the Peninsula and Middle Peninsula.
+Riverside has several conveniently located outpatient Physical Therapy centers across Eastern Virginia.

 When a physician refers you for treatment, most insurance companies will cover the cost of care.
 Please call us before your first visit and our staff will be happy to help you determine whether your care is covered.